srcML/srcML/BUILD.md

 ### macOS

-If your system has npt been setup for C/C++ development, you will need to install Xcode tools to provide standard library headers
+If your system has not been setup for C/C++ development, you will need to install Xcode tools to provide standard library headers

 ```console
 sudo xcode-select --install